-Any conversation can turn ugly and messy if you don’t handle it right and today we give you 3 tips for handling sticky conversations and what to do instead…
+Any conversation can turn ugly and messy if you don’t handle it right and today we’re giving you 3 tips for “unsticking” sticky conversations for more understanding and love.

 One of the most uncomfortable feelings you could ever experience when you’re in a relationship or marriage (especially when you’ve been together a long time) is…

-When you feel like you can’t say what you think or how you feel.
+When you feel like you can’t say what you think or how you feel without a fight.

 It just sucks the life out of you and your relationship.